-Tet meshing with cgx command: "mesh" will be tested for the example of a cube.
-Consider the hints in Section 9.2 above, in particular for typing in cgx commands.
+Tet-meshing with cgx command: "mesh" will be tested for the example of a cube.
+Consider the hints in Section 9.2 above, in particular for entering of cgx commands.

-In the following subsections: "Step 1" to "Step 4" below, steps 1-4 are considered for the test of tet meshing for a cube:
+The following subsections: "Step 1" to "Step 4" below are provided for the test of tetmeshing of a cube: